 Phase 1: Planning and securing team leads.
-This is done in the #wordpress-dev chatroom.
-The release lead discusses features for the next release of WordPress.
+This is done in the #core channel.
+The release leadRelease LeadThe community member ultimately responsible for the Release. discusses features for the next release of WordPress.
 WordPress contributors get involved with that discussion.
-The release lead will identify team leads for each of the features.
+The release lead will identify focus leads for each of the features.

 Phase 2: Development work begins.
 Focus leads assemble teams and work on their assigned features.
 Regular chats are scheduled to ensure the development keeps moving forward.

 Phase 3:BetaBetaA pre-release of software that is given out to a large group of users to trial under real conditions.
 Beta versions have gone through alpha testing in-house and are generally fairly close in look, feel and function to the final product; however, design changes often occur as part of the process..
 Betas are released and beta-testers are asked to start reporting bugs.
 No more commits for new enhancements or feature requests are allowed for the rest of the release.